 The good news is that a neutral third party has reviewed my case and ruled that Anthem was wrong to deny coverage.
 They are now required to go back and cover the cost for my necessary lifesaving proton radiation.
 What is scary and unacceptable is that if I had not been able to pay upfront for my treatment and had waited until the appeal process was completed before starting treatment I would NOT have survived the cancer in my head.
 I would have died.

-The grace and generosity of my caregivers at the University of Pennsylvania during my battle still astounds me, yet, my insurer – who should be, above all else, interested in my health – would have left me for dead.
+The grace and generosity of my caregivers during my battle still astounds me, yet, my insurer – who should be, above all else, interested in my health – would have left me for dead.
 In short, fighting cancer is hard enough, I shouldn’t have to also fight my health care provider.

 My experience has emboldened me to stand up for others fighting cancer and hold insurers accountable for ignoring physicians and blocking patients’ access to the best, recommended, cancer care.

 “My granular cell tumor was located behind my ear where the jaw, carotid artery, esophagus, brain stem, oral cavity—anything that’s important to me and to living a healthy life—are located.
 Proton beam radiation would target the tumor and not surrounding tissue, and to me was the clear choice.
 Unfortunately, my insurance company didn’t agree with me or my team of medical experts and denied coverage.”